NavigationInfo { blendingSort "2D" }

 When you provide a texture without alpha channel (like RGB or grayscale) then it is always treated like alpha is 1.0 everywhere, i.e. it is fully opaque.

-Handle transparency using alpha-testing, which means that at each pixel, we test the shape RGBA color (which is a result of mixing material color, per-vertex colors, and texture colors).
-If the shape color’s alpha is > 0.5 then the pixel is rendered (as if the shape was opaque at this pixel).
+More precisely: at each pixel, we test the alpha of the "resulting color".
+"Resulting color" here comes from mixing material color, per-vertex colors, and texture colors.
+If the color’s alpha is > 0.5 then the pixel is rendered (as if the shape was opaque at this pixel).
 Otherwise the pixel is not rendered (as if the shape was completely invisible at this pixel).

-Finally, engine can handle transparency using blending.
+Engine can handle transparency using blending.
 This means that all partially-transparent shapes are rendered after all other shapes (that are opaque or use alpha-testing).
 Moreover,

 When the partially-transparent pixel is rendered, it is mixed with the existing screen color using the "blending equation".
 By default is it screen_color.rgb = incoming_color.rgb * incoming_color.a + screen_color.rgb * (1 - incoming_color.a)